alexrobincrabbe/Wordwell/README.md

 <img src="readme_files/images/edit_post_form_mob.png" height=250px>
 </div>

-- The submit button on the new post form creates the post object in the database, and redirects the user to the message board post list.
+- The submit button on the new post form creates the post object in the database and redirects the user to the message board post list
-- The submit button on the edit post form updates the existing object the database, and redirects the user to the view post page.
+- The submit button on the edit post form updates the existing object in the database and redirects the user to the view post page

 <div align="center">
 <img src="readme_files/images/post_update.png" height=50px>